ArthurVM/Afanc_supplementary/README.md

 # Afanc_supplementary
-Supplimentary information and data used to test Afanc.
+Supplementary information and data used to test Afanc.